 Sympathy Flowers Course

-When tragedy strikes, people often send flowers, and a sympathy flowers course study floral arrangements for these situations.
+When tragedy strikes, people often send flowers, and students in a sympathy flowers course study floral arrangements for these situations.
 Through this course, individuals learn how to arrange fruit, flowers and plants into wreaths, easels, casket sprays and crosses of different sizes to put on caskets.
 Typically, professors also address trends in the funeral industry, such as cremation, and ways to create sympathy floral designs that are appropriate for any funeral or memorial service.

-Fall Flowers Course
+Holiday Flowers Course

 Students study the concepts that define the Japanese art of flower arrangement.
 In this class, students learn techniques for selecting the appropriate materials to meet the objectives of this style.
 The Ikebana style of flower arranging is over 600 years old and contains philosophical and symbolic meanings that students may also explore.